 Article 20(2) of the CL finally provides a specific author's right regime for works of architecture.
 While authors of architectural works may not oppose amendments carried out during the realisation of the project or incurred on the completed physical structure, they are entitled to the study and enaction of such amendments, in the case of acknowledgment of the important artistic value by the competent governmental authority.

 ii Resale rights

-An interesting aspect involves the interpretation of 'design' in the field of artists' resale rights.
-Indeed, it is debated whether a design product might have artistic value for the purpose of copyright protection (see Section VI.iii), and this reflects on its protection under resale rights.
-The strongest opinion is in the sense that design works might not be subject to resale right (alternatively, the project might be subject to this right as it could qualify as a figurative work drafted by the author).46 However, because Article 145(2) of the CL provides that copies of works might be protected under resale right if the copies are unique pieces or few in number, numbered, signed or otherwise authorised by the author, other authors47 have stated, when the object fulfils the requirement, they could be considered works covered by resale right.
+It is debated whether a design product might have artistic value for the purpose of copyright protection (see Section VI.iii), and this reflects on its protection under resale rights.
+The strongest opinion is in the sense that design works might not be subject to resale right (alternatively, the project might be subject to this right as it could qualify as a figurative work drafted by the author).47 However, because Article 145(2) of the CL provides that copies of works might be protected under resale right if the copies are unique pieces or few in number, numbered, signed or otherwise authorised by the author, other authors48 have stated, when the object fulfils the requirement, they could be considered works covered by resale right.
 The matter is still unresolved, but the SIAE seems to follow the second interpretation.